 How Are Bedbug Bites Treated?

-Don't scratch a bedbug bite.
-Doing so can cause a skin infection, such as impetigo
+Tell kids not to scratch a bedbug bite because doing so can cause a skin infection,

 If an infection does happen, a doctor will prescribe antibiotics to treat it.

 If your home has bedbugs, don't feel bad.
 Bedbug infestations are common.
 These

 Keep your home uncluttered so bedbugs won't have places to hide.

 Change bedsheets once a week and vacuum floors regularly.

 If you find bedbugs, wash all bedding, clothing, and stuffed animals in hot water

 Use a mattress cover that's labeled "anti-allergy" or "anti-dust mites" to help